sallecta/tp_cygwin/README.md

-See initial branch to get same code as in article above https://github.com/sallecta/tp_cygwin/tree/initial
+See initial branch to get same code as in original article. https://github.com/sallecta/tp_cygwin/tree/initial